ahmadalli/public-notes/docs/0100-tech/020-streaming-games.md

 :::

+### Sunshine Applications

+- [Playnite](https://playnite.link/): I use the full screen mode to launch Playnite from Moonlight.

 ## Challenges

 ### Network Bandwidth

 TVs usually have a 100Mbit port instead of 1Gbit.
-This is not enough to stream games at 1080p 60fps.
+This isn't enough to stream games at 1080p 60fps.

 #### Solutions